diy365-mgos/bvar-json/README.md

 - **Deserialize from JSON** - Deserialize a JSON string into a dynamically allocated bVariant.
 - **Serialize to JSON** - Serialize a bVariant into a JSON string.
 ## Get Started in C/C++
-Include the library into your `mos.yml` file.
+Include the library in your `mos.yml` file.
 ```yaml
 libs:
   - origin: https://github.com/diy365-mgos/bvar-json